IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-36.md

 ### Storage considerations

-If your Red Hat OpenShift cluster already has a default supported storage class, then skip this step.

-This tutorial uses Ceph storage for demonstration purpose.
-You must use a supported storage.
+You must use a supported storage provider.
 For more information about supported storage, see [Storage Considerations](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/3.6.0?topic=requirements-storage).
+If your Red Hat OpenShift cluster already has a single default supported storage class, then skip this step.

 <!--If you are deploying on AWS, then EFS (Amazon Elastic File System) can be used for persistent storage.
 For more information, see [Getting started with Amazon Elastic File System](https://docs.aws.amazon.com/efs/latest/ug/getting-started.html) in the AWS documentation.
 You can also refer to the [AWS EFS storage configuration example](aws-efs-config-example.md)-->